2,3-Diphosphoglycerate: A compound in red blood cells that affects oxygen binding to and release from hemoglobin.

 Achlorhydria: Absence of free hydrochloric acid in the stomach.

-Acinar cells: Cells in the pancreas responsible for the synthesis, secretion, and storage of certain digestive enzymes.
+Acinar cells: The cells in the pancreas responsible for the synthesis, secretion, and storage of certain digestive enzymes.

 Action potential: A rapid change in the polarity of the voltage of a cell membrane from negative to positive and back to negative; a wave of electrical discharge that travels across a cell membrane.